Installation

 types = ["SYS"]

-Configuring Callbacks
+Configuring HTTP Callbacks

 Callbacks or 'webhooks' are URLs which you can configure to recieve HTTP POST requests containing JSON-encoded event bodies.
 This can be used by your system to respond to events such as invoice paid etc.